KhaosVoid/BMSSV.IO/README.md

 # Install
 This project is developed using .NET 5.0 and built as a NuGet package.
 To add this NuGet package to a project:

 GitHub does not currently support access to package registries without authenticating.
-You will need to create a personal access token with the "read:packages" permission enalbed.
+You will need to create a personal access token with the "read:packages" permission enabled.
 Add the following to the configuration section in your NuGet.Config:
 ```xml
 <packageSources>
   <add key="KhaosVoidPackages" value="https://nuget.pkg.github.com/KhaosVoid/index.json" />